alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 + Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 + Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
 + Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`.
 This command will give you a URL and a short alphanumeric code.
 You will need to visit that URL in a web browser and enter the code
+  + Pick the Azure account that you are building the environment with when asked to log in
   + NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
 + Deploy and configure the package mirrors by running `./Setup_SHM_Package_Mirrors.ps1 -shmId <SHM ID> -tier <desired tier>`, where `<SHM ID>` is the [management environment ID](#management-environment-id) specified in the configuration file.
 + This will take **around 30 minutes** to run.

 ## Server list
-The following 3 virtual machines are created as a result of these instructions:
+The following three virtual machines are created as a result of these instructions (you can check they exist using the Azure Portal by navigating to `Virtual machines`, applying a filter on the subscription that you used and then searching with the name filter):

 + `DC1-SHM-<SHM ID>` (primary domain controller)
 + `DC2-SHM-<SHM ID>` (secondary domain controller)